 Even a decade ago, most people never thought about driverless vehicles.
-Handing over control of your transportation to an artificial intelligence and letting your car run on autopilot seemed like science fiction that might take place in the distant future.
+Handing over control of your transportation to an artificial intelligence (AI) and letting your car run on autopilot seemed like science fiction that might take place in the distant future.

 Well, that distant future is here!